List of Victory Day Parades in Minsk: Governmental planning

 When speaking on the decision to hold the parade to cabinet members, Lukashenko described it as "an emotional, deeply ideological thing".
 At that same meeting, he gave instructions that no one "should be dragged to this mass event".
 There were reports that suggested university students were offered incentives to attend the parade.
-These incentives, which manifested in a recruiting campaign among university students, included academic and dormitory bonuse for members of the Belarusian Academy of Sciences and recovered COVID-19 patients.
+These incentives, which manifested in a recruiting campaign among university students, included academic and dormitory bonuses for members of the Belarusian Academy of Sciences and recovered COVID-19 patients.

 International presence at the parade

 Parade formations from Russia and China were planned to be participants, until the spokespersons of both military departments cancelled their participation.
 On 5 May, Lukashenko has invited international leaders to attend the parade.
 He said: "I invite all heads of state, at least those from the former Soviet Union, to come to Minsk and attend this parade."
 The day after this statement was made, the office of Ukrainian President Volodymyr Zelenskyy announced that he would not travel to Minsk for the parade.
 In a video conference with Prescient Lukashenko, Moldovan President Igor Dodon expressed how "impressed" he was by the fact that the parade was still able to go on.
 Lukashenko also was open to the presence of Russian deputies and senators who expressed a desire to attend the parade in Minsk, saying that "We welcome this" and that "We don’t close the doors from our friends and brothers".
 The ambassadors of the following 18 countries attended: Azerbaijan, Armenia, Hungary, Venezuela, Vietnam, Iran, North Korea, Kazakhstan, China, Kyrgyzstan, Moldova, Palestine, Russia, Slovakia, Turkey, Tajikistan, the UAE and Serbia.
 In addition, the chargés d'affaires of Sudan, Libya and Pakistan, and the Permanent Representative of Russia to the CIS, Andrei Grozov were in attendance.
 One of the attendees was Slovak Ambassador and former Speaker of National Council of the Slovak Republic Jozef Migaš, who resigned later on as a result of his attendance.
-He would later be awarded the Order of Francysk Skaryna by Lukashenko.